 With a range of successes across sectors that shape the economy, Miranda’s impeccable instincts for advocacy change outcomes.

 Miranda resolves complex disputes and is a highly regarded trusted business advisor to private and public enterprises.
-A partner in our Litigation Group, she is also the retail sector lead in the firm’s national Retail and Consumer Markets Group, and a core member of our Mining Litigation, Technology, and Financial Services Groups.
+A partner in our Litigation Group, she is also the Retail Sector Lead in the firm’s national Retail and Consumer Markets Group, and a core member of our Mining and Technology Groups.
 A skilled litigator, she is recognized for her strategic thinking and business-oriented problem-solving approach to all disputes.
-Miranda is also the chair of the firm’s national gender action group, as part of our Inclusion Now priority.
+Miranda is also the chair of the firm’s National Gender Equality Action Group, as part of our Inclusion Now priority.

 Practical and pragmatic